Rakeela/dragora-notes/Captain-Diunikels-Salvage-Service.md

 So it's a nanite miner with an onboard power source that it hasn't exhausted yet, or else it can metabolize rock somehow.
 Lithotrophic nanites?
 Oh, maybe it IS a relic, and it wants to survive the exhaustion of the asteroid it was abandoned on.
 This would give it a motive: it's desperate to take over the ship that found it.
 That said, there's a plothole here: just being found as an alien relic got it taken aboard, so the AI should realize that is enough to let it survive.
 Unless it fears it'll be dismantled.
 So a *paranoid* relic AI...

 Open question:  How does the AI reverse engineer alien brains to create the nanite plague?
+Perhaps it was on the mining ship for quite a while gradually mapping, translating, and studying the miner's medichine pods, from which it adapted the virtual world simulation program interfaces to try to brain-hack the miners.
+This also helps explain how it can attack the AIs on Captain Diunikel's ship, since they use virtual world simulation programs extensively.

+Yay!
+I'm really making progress on the issue that was holding me back.

+This suggests that Captain Diunikel could get some clues as to what's going on.
+The quarantine barriers will prevent the relic AI from directly attacking Diunikel's brain, but it will still be able to attack her in virtual reality.
+Yay, I have an excuse for so much virtual reality to be in the story, too.

 ---
 Back to [[authors-fiction]]